 Leaky gut is a digestive problem that’s been linked to autoimmune and chronic disorders, and thyroid conditions are no exception.
 The thyroid is particularly susceptible to toxic overload.
 Perhaps your body is dealing with leaky gut, toxins, and partially digested food particles.
 If so, viruses and bacteria are left to circulate through the bloodstream, unchecked by the normal immune and digestive protocols.

 Leaky gut can open the thyroid up to attack, and can even be an initial trigger for developing autoimmune thyroid disease (known as Hashimoto’s thyroiditis).
-(5)
+(5) [tweet_quote] Leaky gut combined with an out of whack thyroid can be dangerous.
+Eat lots of probiotics to break the cycle.[/tweet_quote]

 You can effectively addressing your gut health with a Paleo diet.
 But beyond that, it’s important to nourish the gut with good bacteria (probiotics), as well as foods that are rich in antioxidants (leafy greens and berries), folate (avocado and eggs), and collagen (bone broth).